pktgen/fgen/docs/guides/prog_guide/msgchan.rst

 Use cases for the MsgChan library include:

-    *  Communication between application threads in CNDP
+    *  Communication between application threads in FGEN

     *  Allow threads to attach to an existing msgchan, creating children message channels.